madetech/blog/posts/continuous_delivery_tools_revisited.md

 [GitLab](https://about.gitlab.com/pricing/#self-managed) aims to provide seamless integration between self-hosted and SaaS.
 With multiple ways to deploy your own CI/CD instance.
 The added bonus of using GitLab is that you can buy support.

-*Note: Block quotes are temporary and will be removed before publication*

-> We have used this package microservices as charts (a deployable unit in Helm, which is Kubernetes' package manager) to be deployed to the Kubernetes cluster.
+We have used this package microservices as Helm charts (Helm is Kubernetes' package manager) to be deployed to the Kubernetes cluster.
 And yes we hosted our GitLab in our cluster.

 [Jenkins](https://jenkins.io/) is still our goto tool for self-hosting and combined with AWS [CodeBuild](https://aws.amazon.com/codebuild/) can allow you to dynamically scale your workers to meet with sudden demand in builds.